PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :raises ProgrammingError: no primary key or missing privilege

 Similar to insert but updates an existing row.
-The update is based on the OID value as munged by get or passed as keyword, or on the primary key of the table.
+The update is based on the OID value as munged by :meth:`DB.get` or passed as keyword, or on the primary key of the table.
 The dictionary is modified, if possible, to reflect any changes caused by the update due to triggers, rules, default values, etc.

 Like insert, the dictionary is optional and updates will be performed on the fields in the keywords.
-There must be an OID or primary key either in the dictionary where the OID must be munged, or in the keywords where it can be simply the string 'oid'.
+There must be an OID or primary key either in the dictionary where the OID must be munged, or in the keywords where it can be simply the string ``'oid'``.

 query -- execute a SQL command string
 -------------------------------------